Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 - any child or children of the `GameObject` that the `NetworkObject` is attached to.

 :::note
-A caveat of the above two rules is when one of the children `GameObject`s also has a `NetworkObjet` component assigned to it (a.k.a.
+A caveat of the above two rules is when one of the children `GameObject`s also has a `NetworkObject` component assigned to it (a.k.a.
 "Nested NetworkObjects").
 Because nested `NetworkObject` components are not permited in network prefabs, Netcode for GameObjects will notify you in the editor if you are trying to add more than one `NetworkObject` to a prefab and will not allow you to do this.
 :::

 When a `NetworkBehaviour` is assigned to a `NetworkObject`, the `NetworkObject.NetworkObjectId` is used to help determine which `NetworkBehaviour` component instance will receive an update to a `NetworkVariable` or where to invoke an RPC.
 A `NetworkObject` component can have one or more `NetworkBehaviour` components assigned to it.